Together We Can Build a Stronger Economy

 Oweesta is aware that acquisition of capital for operating and/or lending stands as a barrier to the success of many emerging Native CDFIs.
 Therefore, Oweesta affords NCDFIs the opportunity to go one-step further by offering qualified institutional applicants with loan/investment capital, which is then reinvested in the communities by the Native CDFI in the form of housing, consumer or small business loans, or leveraged to attract additional capital.

 Before 2000, only five certified Native CDFIs existed in the country.
-Today, there are 35 U.S. Treasury-certified NCDFIs and an even larger number of start-up and emerging organizations.
+Today, there are 65 U.S. Treasury-certified NCDFIs and an even larger number of start-up and emerging organizations.
 As the only Native CDFI intermediary in the country, it is Oweesta’s responsibility to do all we can to make sure these particularly fragile organizations thrive.
 Our development services and investments are critical to their success, and in the coming years, we anticipate investing over $10 million in Native CDFIs to help capitalize their programs.
-Without question, Native CDFIs are making a difference in the economy of every community where they are present, and the social impact is only just beginning.
+Currently, Native CDFIs are making a difference in the economy of every community where they are present, and the social impact is only just beginning.

 As a 501(c)(3) non-profit organization, Oweesta relies on assistance from foundations, individuals, federal agencies, corporations and others to continue this innovative work in Native communities.